Organizers, Lecturers, and Learning Assistants

 Dr. Munsky joined the Department of Chemical and Biological Engineering and the School of Biomedical Engineering as an assistant professor in January of 2014.
 He received B.S. and M.S. degrees in Aerospace Engineering from the Pennsylvania State University in 2000 and 2002, respectively, and his Ph.D. in Mechanical Engineering from the University of California at Santa Barbara in 2008.
 Following his graduate studies, Dr. Munsky worked at the Los Alamos National Laboratory — as a Director’s Postdoctoral Fellow (2008-2010), as a Richard P. Feynman Distinguished Postdoctoral Fellow in Theory and Computing (2010-2013), and as a Staff Scientist (2013).
 Dr. Munsky is best known for his discovery of Finite State Projection algorithm, which has enabled the efficient study of probability distribution dynamics for stochastic gene regulatory networks.
 Dr. Munsky’s research interests at CSU are in the integration of stochastic models with single-cell experiments to identify predictive models of gene regulatory systems, and his research is actively funded by the W M Keck Foundation, the NIGMS (MIRA), and the NSF (CAREER).
 Dr. Munsky is very excited about the future of quantitative biology, and he would love to talk about this with you!

 Kaan is a PhD student at the University of Edinburgh, Scotland working with Ramon Grima and Guido Sanguinetti.
 Coming from a pure maths background his research is in modelling and inference for stochastic biochemical systems, focusing on the Chemical Master Equation and its variants.
-He is currently working on likelihood-free inference and automated model reduction for stochastic models which are not easily amenable to standard methods.
+He is interested in using statistical methods to connect mathematical models with biological data, with a focus on Bayesian statistics.
+In his free time he is an avid hiker with a love for music and good books.

 Eric received his undergraduate degree in biochemistry from Colorado State University in 2013.
 He then worked as an analytical chemist for two years in industry before working as product development lead and cofounder of a start-up company until 2018.
 Currently, he is working on his Master’s Degree and is interested in single-cell microscopy and the integration of stochastic models with transcription and translation dynamics.
 In his current work he is helping with the optimization of smFISH experiments and assisting with the automation of image processing.